 3. The Hybrid Model (Recommended)

 This is often the sweet spot.
 Both partners contribute a set amount or percentage to a shared account for joint expenses (housing, bills, groceries, savings goals), while keeping the rest in personal accounts for individual spending.
+A popular framework is the 50/30/20 budget rule, which works well for couples.

 Best for: Most couples.
 It balances transparency with autonomy.